 Da Sergio alle Grotte (2017)(Vicolo delle Grotte, 27) (Trip Advisor: 1339) There are lots and lots of restaurants located in Campo di Fiori and the surrounding streets.
 This one is a little hard to find as it is on a very tiny street.
 We like to get the Spigola (sea bass) there and make sure that we go on either a Tuesday or Friday - the fresh fish days.
 They also make a very good penne ariabiata (spicy).
 They have some tables outside on the street and that is where we normally eat.
 The inside can tend to be very noisy as the tables are very close together.
 The price is inexpensive.
 We have been going to this restaurant since 2004.
 NOTE: As of 2021 they no longer have any fish on the menu and the menu is quite abbreviated.

-La Fiaschetta (2021) (Via dei Cappellari 64)(06 6821 0599)(Trip Advisor: 152) My wife has some friends in Rome that are university professors.
+La Fiaschetta (2022) (Via dei Cappellari 64)(06 6821 0599)(Trip Advisor: 152) My wife has some friends in Rome that are university professors.
 We have dinner with them several times on each of our visits.
 (We spend two months in Rome each year and have been doing that for 13 years.)
 They know we like to find new restaurants and this visit they took us to La Fiaschetta on the hat maker's street.
 It is a small restaurant close to Campo de Fiori but far enough away from the tumult so it is not found unless you know about it.
 The food was excellent.
 Service was great.
 This visit I had the cacio e pepe which was excellent.
-My wife had a tuna steak with onions and tomato and it was fantastic.
+The Queen had a tuna steak with onions and tomato and it was fantastic.
 They had some very interesting specials.
 Reservations are a must although the night we were there a couple of people showed up and got in without one.